 You can’t access this shared folder because your organization’s security policies block unauthenticated guest access

-This happens because Guest Access in SMB2 is disabled by default.
-To fix this error in Windows 10, you can follow these steps-
+It happens because Guest Access in SMB2 is disabled by default.
+To fix this error in Windows 11 and Windows 10, you can follow these steps-

 - Open Local Group Policy Editor